deramsey/WEB285_Dev/web285_devdoc.md

 ---

-### Module 4: Utilizing WebHooks in React
+### Module 4: Utilizing Hooks in React
 #### Module Objectives
 ---

-**Final Project Progress Assignment:** Integrate at least one object that utilizes WebHooks in to your application and describe how you intend to use it.
+**Final Project Progress Assignment:** Integrate at least one object that utilizes Hooks in to your application and describe how you intend to use it.

 ---